apocalyptech/animalwellsave/README.md

     awsave AnimalWell.sav -s 1 --torus-enable
     awsave AnimalWell.sav -s 1 --torus-disable

+### Bosses

+There are several arguments to alter the state of bosses in the game, specifically: the Chameleon, Bat, Wheel Ostrich, and Eel/Bonefish.
+They use the word `defeat` to indicate getting rid of the boss, or `respawn` to bring them back:

+    awsave AnimalWell.sav -s 1 --chameleon-defeat
+    awsave AnimalWell.sav -s 1 --chameleon-respawn
+    awsave AnimalWell.sav -s 1 --bat-defeat
+    awsave AnimalWell.sav -s 1 --bat-respawn
+    awsave AnimalWell.sav -s 1 --wheel-ostrich-defeat
+    awsave AnimalWell.sav -s 1 --wheel-ostrich-respawn
+    awsave AnimalWell.sav -s 1 --eel-defeat
+    awsave AnimalWell.sav -s 1 --eel-respawn

+As always, arguments can be combined into one command:

+    awsave AnimalWell.sav -s 1 --bat-defeat --chameleon-respawn

+For the Wheel Ostrich, the processing will also stop/start the ostrich-controlled movable platforms as appropriate, and if the ostrich is respawned, it will also un-press the purple button directly underneath the ostrich wheel.
+That way, the ostrich won't just immediately become active again when you enter the room again.

+For the Eel/Bonefish, respawning it will put it in its pre-awakened state.

+You can also trigger an action for all four of these bosses at once with `--bosses-defeat` or `--bosses-respawn`:

+    awsave AnimalWell.sav -s 1 --bosses-defeat
+    awsave AnimalWell.sav -s 1 --bosses-respawn

+Note that specifying either of those will totally override any other boss defeat/respawn arguments you specified.

 ### Eggs

 Collected eggs can be enabled or disabled with the `--egg-enable` and